SS Frederick E. Williamson: History

 She was allocated to International Freighting Corp., on 12 January 1945.
 On 5 June 1946, she was laid up in the Hudson River Reserve Fleet, Jones Point, New York.
 On 29 January 1947, while being withdrawn from the fleet to be delivered to Moore-McCormack Lines, Inc., she was damaged.
 With estimates of repairs at $70,000 she was returned to the Hudson River Reserve Fleet.
 After repairs she was charted to Waterman Steamship Corp., 30 August 1947.
 She was laid up in the James River Reserve Fleet, Lee Hall, Virginia, 6 October 1947.
 On 20 October 1951, she was charted to American President Lines.
 She was laid up in the National Defense Reserve Fleet, Olympia, Washington, 2 October 1953.
-On 8 April 1970, she was transferred to the US Navy for use as a Ammo Disposal Ship.
+On 8 April 1970, she was transferred to the US Navy for use as an Ammo Disposal Ship.
 She was scuttled with obsolete ammunition 100 nmi off the coast of Tatoosh Island, Washington.